Snowflake

 Identifying true query performance would go beyond the duration and focusing on advanced stats captured, such as caching, spilling, load impact, bytes scanned, query pruning.
 In Snowflake, these statistics are located in the account_usage.query_history view.
 Currently, the only way to identify dbt model queries is to parse the query_text field in this view and identify a query comment generated at the top of each of our models...

 Although Snowflake provides much of the metadata required to track platform usage, it has limitations, such as a 365-day moving window on the data available.
-To overcome this limitation, we embarked on a project to capture historical data across various ACCOUNT_USAGE views.
+To overcome this limitation, we embarked on a project to capture historical data across various ACCOUNT_USAGE views(opens in a new tab or window).
 This approach lets us perform year-over-year comparisons, particularly for compute and storage costs, which are critical for cost management and forecasting.
 Our solution includes a dbt project designed to capture this metadata incrementally, ensuring we can retain a historical record beyond Snowflake’s default window.

 As well as Snowflake metadata, we also began capturing detailed dbt metadata for our main data transformation pipelines.
 For every dbt run, we store run results and manifest JSON files in S3, organized by target (dev, staging, and prod) and year, month, day, hour, and invocation ID.
 This structured approach to metadata management enables us to trace the execution history of our data transformations, which is invaluable for debugging, auditing, and optimizing our dbt workflows.